Scene 1: The Mystery

 Scene 4: The Bullshit of Bureaucracy

 Accepting the fact that an online wine marketer’s worst nightmare had come true, I packed up my backpack and trucked 25 minutes by foot to the nearest hell hole of an internet cafe with food encrusted keyboards and antiquated software like IE 6.
 As day ebbed to night, Ryan and I entered our pitch black apartment to four glowing eyes looking eagerly at us for food.
 Using the dim orange light from the street, we stepped on cat tails and stubbed toes until we uncovered our first candle.
-Smiling at each other from our feeble success, we continued our hunt to eventually uncover a half dozen more candles, which we scattered across the kitchen while preparing our steak and potato omelettes over a much appreciated gas stove.
-Let it be known that chopping potatoes under the candle light is not only dangerous, but completely stupid, as you cannot see if what your cutting is actually a potato or your finger.
+Smiling at each other from our feeble success, we continued our hunt to eventually uncover a half dozen more candles, which we scattered across the kitchen while preparing our steak and potato omelets over a much-appreciated gas stove.
+Let it be known that chopping potatoes under the candlelight is not only dangerous but completely stupid, as you cannot see if what your cutting is actually a potato or your finger.